 Thus, the question that is masked by considering how to weight a WARNING rating from FIRE when calculating a school’s HxA score, is: How should the Heterodox Academy Guide to Colleges assign ratings to religious institutions that explicitly declare they will limit free speech and expression?
 Is it worse to be up front that your institution intends to limit free speech and expression or, are vague policies regarding free speech and expression a larger threat to the exercise of free speech and expression?

-Let us know your impressions in the comments below, or email email@example.com
+To let us know your impressions email email@example.com

 Sean Stevens is Heterodox Academy’s Research Director.
 He has a PhD in social psychology from Rutgers University.